PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/approachs_to_learning.md

 ## Growth Mindsets

-Pschologist Carol Dweck developed the theory of the growth and fixed mindsets.
+Psychologist Carol Dweck developed the theory of the growth and fixed mindsets.
 People with a growth mindset believe that their abilities, intelligence, and talents can be developed through effort, learning, and persistence.
 They understand that their brain is akin to a muscled that is strengthened by practice and struggling with new ideas and acivities.

 A fixed mindset believes that you are either good at something or not - this is usually wrong and always self defeating.